wnda/stabs/README.md

 <h2>What is stabs.js?</h2>
-<p>stabs.js is about <s>1.9</s> 3 kilobytes of JavaScript for creating tabbed sections of your webpage.</p>
+<p>stabs.js is near enough 3 kilobytes of JavaScript for creating tabbed sections of your webpage.</p>
-<p>It's not something I'm proud of.
+<p>It's not something I'm especially proud of.
 It's not the friendliest or the most modern approach.</p>
-<p>However, it is easy to use, you can customise how it works and it's pretty robust.</p>
+<p>However, it is easy to use, you can just drop it in and it'll work nicely, and coming soon is support for custom selectors specified by you.
+It's pretty robust.</p>
 <h2>Why make this lib?</h2>
 <p>Bootstrap and other libraries/frameworks tend to require jQuery.
 Not surprising.
 My <s>50</s> 90 lines of vanilla would probably be about 8 lines of jQuery.</p>
 <p>However, it is 2016 and ES5/ES6 are gaining traction, and the ES3 that is actually supported in the real world is now largely standardised even in IE.</p>